Messner Carbon Project 11

 Project Information:

-Messner Carbon Project 11 is a soil carbon sequestration project located in the Wheatbelt region of Western Australia, approximately 50km northeast of the town of Nungarin and 60km north of Westonia.
-Registered on June 20, 2022, the project covers a project area of 448.29 hectares.
+Messner Carbon Project 11 is a soil carbon sequestration project located in the Shire of Westonia in the eastern Wheatbelt region of Western Australia, approximately 316km east of Perth.
+It was registered in June 2022 and originally covered 448.29 hectares.